maziac/DeZog/design/reversedebugging.md

 # Design

 The whole cpu-history logic is implemented in the ZesaruxEmulator.
-I.e. it is hidden from the Emulator class.
+I.e. it is hidden from the Remote class.

-The Emulator/ZesaruxEmulator class has to provide methods for step back and running reverse.
+The Zesarux Remote class has to provide methods for step back and running reverse.

+TODO: Needs rework: Most of the stuff is not done anymore in the Remote class but in the CpuHistory class.

 When the ZesaruxEmulator class receives a stepBack for the first time it will retrieve the youngest item from the ZEsarUX cpu-history and the system is in reverse debugging mode.
 It now reads the last line of the cpu-history and retrieves